omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 they meet at closest point.

-At this point, at a relatively small distance, gravity forces between planets are of maximum magnitude, but direction is along the orbit radius, difficult to observe from Earth, and not affecting the planet's longitude.
+At this point, at a relatively small distance, gravity forces between planets are of maximum magnitude, but force direction is along the orbit radius, difficult to observe from Earth, and not affecting the planet's longitude.

 ![UranusNeptuneOrbits](UranusNeptune1871-1846.png)